dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 ## Installation

-To start the installation, run the program by typing the following command in a terminal emulator opened in *asus-zenbook-ux430ua-linux-setup* directory:
+To start the installation, run the program by typing the following command in a terminal emulator opened in the downloaded *asus-zenbook-ux430ua-linux-setup* directory:

 ```bash
 sudo make install